 Sharon Y. Brown, PCC

-Senior Consultant & Coach
+Advising Consultant & Coach

 Sharon Brown is a certified personal coach, owner of Collaborate Change, and faculty member at Leadership That Works, Inc. She is also a trainer, author, and workshop facilitator.
 Sharon brings intuition, sensitivity, spirituality, and creativity to her coaching and training that results in deepened awareness, improved communication, collaboration, and connection, and more creative and empowered idea exchange and problem-solving.
 Sharon specializes in culturally aware coaching, curriculum and workshop design, and community applications of coaching.
 She is committed to social change and to asking questions that disrupt the status quo.